Misspecification and Unreliable Interpretations in Psychology and Social Science: Recommendations and Conclusion

 \emph{4.
-We recommend that researchers distill their research questions and hypotheses.} It may be pertinent for researchers to attempt to distill and simplify causal questions so that they are both minimal and sufficient.
+We recommend that researchers distill their research questions and hypotheses.} Researchers should distill and simplify causal questions so that they are both minimal and sufficient.
 For example, in our discussion of causal inference, we chose to identify a single causal effect, and for this it was sufficient to identify the minimal backdoor adjustment set necessary to render this causal effect identifiable.
-As such, a full graph did not need to be specified, even though it may need to be considered in order to find the backdoor adjustment variables. \citet{vanderLaan2011} recommend a similar ``targeted'' approach.
-More generally, by distilling our research questions and hypotheses, we may be able to increase the chance that our modeling attempts are successful, and that we have realistic expectations of the level of understanding that can be achieved.
-This recommendation therefore overlaps with the recommendation for transparency in so far as distilling a research question or hypothesis will make it easier to be transparent.
+As such, a full graph did not need to be specified, even though it may need to be considered in order to find the backdoor adjustment variables.
+Researchers should temper their eagerness to specify and interpret large (causal) SEM graphs which are almost invariably accepted as valid \textit{a priori} \citep{vanderweele2020, Ropovik2015}.
+Here, we appreciate Dawid's \citep{Dawid2008} reference to Bourdieu who warns of "sliding from the model of reality to the reality of the model" \citep{Bourdieu1977}. \citet{vanderLaan2011} also recommend a ``targeted'' approach.
+More generally, by distilling our research questions and hypotheses, we may be able to increase the chance that our modeling attempts are successful and potentially reduce some of the burden on sample size.

 While we have focused on the fields of psychology and social science, we feel the highlighted issues are relevant to all empirical human sciences fields.
-There is little doubt in our minds that the lack of understanding about the assumptions, limitations, and pitfalls associated with predictive and explanatory modeling has contributed to the replicability crisis, and we implore researchers to address these shortfalls, lest they hinder scientific progress.
+There is little doubt that the lack of understanding about the assumptions, limitations, and pitfalls associated with predictive and explanatory modeling represent fundamental issues.
 Every research question and hypothesis may present its own unique challenges, and it is only through an awareness and understanding of varied statistical methods for predictive and causal modeling, that researchers will have the tools with which to appropriately address them.